How to Save Pumpkin Seeds for Planting in the Spring

 How to save pumpkin seeds to plant next year

 Whether you’re planning on baking a delicious, spiced pumpkin pie, creating fall decorations, or just carving the best Lack-O Lantern on the block, you’ll likely be left with a pile of pumpkin seeds.
 So why not get ahead for next year’s harvest and save some for planting next spring?
 Here’s our foolproof guide to saving pumpkin seeds.
+After this, check out how you can save flower and vegetable seeds from your garden, too.

 How to Save Your Pumpkin Seeds: